We at Custom Concrete Solutions fully appreciate that price is a major factor in deciding what you’re going to do and who you select to do it.

 Prep work is probably the most important part of the process, so seeing all the problems is a lot of what we are looking for.
-If what we’ve discussed is within your budget we suggest taking a trip to our new expanded showroom in West Hartford where you can see up close samples of many of the different applications available.

 A final note on pricing:

-“I have no quarrel with a competitor who sells his labor cheaply; he, more than anyone else, knows the value of his services.” — Ben Franklin
+“I have no quarrel with a competitor who sells his labor cheaply; he, more than anyone else, knows the value of his services.”— Ben Franklin

 Learn more about the different epoxy floors.